russell-n/thetuna/tuna/documentation/user/case_studies/simulated_annealing_quarter_table.rst

    grep "Quality.*Output:[[:space:]]*7[[:digit:]]" tuna.log  | wc -l

-Gave an output of 100.
-In all cases the `tuna` found a solution that gave at least 70 Mbits/second (as did the full-table search).
+In all cases it reached found a spot with at least 70 Mbits/second.

 How well did it typically do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~